This article covers a range of lighter, more flexible basketball shoes that are perfect for guards of all types.

 I have used many, many shoes in my twenty-plus years of playing basketball at the guard position.
 It is that experience, backed by heaps of research, that enabled me to properly review each item outlined throughout the following sections.

 The Curry 8 gets my pick for the best guard basketball shoe due to its versatility, protection, and top-of-the-line design.

 Unlike other models, the shoe manages to be both lightweight and supportive.
 You can cut, jump, dribble, and run with ease without worrying about coming down wrong.
 There’s plenty of impact protection, as well as an array of fun colors so you can easily match your personal style.

-If you’re interested in finding more about the Curry 7, or if you want to look at other excellent shoes for guards, read onto the following sections.
+If you’re interested in finding more about the Curry, or if you want to look at other excellent shoes for guards, read into the following sections.

 Who Should Get This

 The shoes in this article are best for guards or players who need to handle the ball a lot.
 Guards shoes allow for more mobility than their larger counterparts, which then leads to more dynamic cuts.
 If you need to change direction quickly, especially on offense, this guide is for you.

 Going off that, the below footwear also has ample shock absorption, support, and traction.
 Any player, regardless of their position, looking for those aspects will find them here.
 If you need explosiveness from your shoes or value responsiveness, these picks have you covered.

 Best Basketball Shoes for Guards: Top Picks

 In this section, you’ll find extensive reviews that cover all of the best guard shoes and break down the attributes that make them special.